Test Optional FAQ

 - 3 years of social studies (including American and world history)

-Students who are applying test-optional should complete our Supplemental Application which includes a 250-word essay by clicking here.
+Students who are applying test-optional must complete our Supplemental Application which includes a 250-word essay by clicking here.

 You may also request two individuals to complete a recommendation form on your behalf.
 We suggest asking someone who knows you well and can speak to your ability to be successful as a college student such as a teacher, guidance counselor, coach, supervisor, pastor, etc. Family members may not complete your recommendation form.